 3. After another 30 minutes, start watering the same area again, and water for another 30 minutes.

-Lawns that have a layer of thatch will require more water as the thatch layer will act like a sponge and will absorb alot of the water.
+Lawns that have a layer of thatch will require more water as the thatch layer will act like a sponge, absorbing a lot of the water.

 How do I know when my lawn is sufficiently watered?

-The most important area of the soil that must remain wet at all times is the first three inches.
-This is the area where the grass plant’s roots grow.
-It is difficult to calculate how much water is required to maintain a sufficient level of water in this area, so visually checking is the best way.
+The most important area of the soil and one that must remain wet at all times is the first 3 inches.
+This is the area where the grass plants’ roots grow.
+It is difficult to calculate how much watering is required to maintain a sufficient level of water in this area, so visually checking is the best way.
 You can dig a small hole and check how far down the soil is wet.

-In most cases, following our watering guide above will give your lawn a sufficient amount of water, assuming you water at night and there is no more than the average amount of thatch over the surface of your lawn.
+In most cases, following our watering guide above will give your lawn a sufficient amount of water, assuming you water at night and that the surface of your lawn has no more than an average amount of thatch.